 Admissions must be scheduled.

-To make an intake appointment, please call the ARLGP at (207)854-9771.
+To make an intake appointment, please call the ARLGP at (207) 854-9771.
 We do require pet owners to fill out appropriate paperwork during the admission process.
-You may also print this paperwork; links are located in the sidebar to the right.
-Please bring your completed forms with you to your scheduled appointment.
+You may also print this paperwork; links are located below.
+Please bring your completed forms as well as any veterinary records with you to your scheduled appointment.

 FREQUENTLY ASKED QUESTIONS

 Q: I can no longer keep my pet.
 Will the ARLGP accept him/her?

 A: Yes, provided you are from one of the ARLGP’s contracted towns (see below).
 Animals are accepted by appointment only.
 During each admission, an animal care technician performs a medical evaluation to assess the pet’s overall health, behavior, and temperament.

 Q: What are the towns the ARLGP contracts with?

 A: We contract with Buxton, Cape Elizabeth, Casco, Chebeague Island, Gorham, Gray, Long Island, Portland, Raymond, Scarborough, South Portland, Standish, Westbrook and Windham.